TIberiu99p/GymApp/README.md

 GYM APP made in C++

-It has the following functionalities:
--tracks your personal records (PRs) for each lift: squat, bench and deadlift -logs for you to record your workouts and track your progress -offers tips and exercises to help you improve your form and lift more weight -calculates your one-rep max (1RM) based on the weights and reps you've lifted -provide a personalized workout plan to help you reach your goals(still needs some work) -has a command-line interface
+IT HAS THE FOLLOWING FUNCTIONALITIES SO FAR:

+    Tracks your personal records (PRs) for each lift: squat, bench and deadlift.

+    Logs for you to record your workouts and track your progress.

+    Offers tips and exercises to help you improve your form and lift more weight.

+    Calculates your one-rep max (1RM) based on the weights and reps you've lifted.

+    Provide a personalized workout plan to help you reach your goals(still needs some work).

+    Has a command-line interface.

 TO BE ADDED IN THE FUTURE:

     Add a feature that allows the user to view the personal records for a specific lift, along with the form tips and assistance exercises for that lift.
 This could be done by adding a new command to the command-line interface and implementing a new member function in the RecordsTracker class.

     Add a feature that allows the user to filter the workout log by lift name, date, or weight lifted.
 This could be done by adding a new command to the command-line interface and implementing a new member function in the RecordsTracker class.